guzmo/xyz-docker-dev-api/README.md

 It will start an local REST Api running on localhost:3131/api/.

-Documentation about the REST API can be found here [https://github.com/Softhouse/laughing-batman](https://github.com/Softhouse/laughing-batman "Laughing-batman")
+Documentation about the REST API can be found at [https://github.com/Softhouse/laughing-batman](https://github.com/Softhouse/laughing-batman "Laughing-batman")

 To use this local api you need to install: